Holger Crafoord: Biography

 Holger Crafoord was born in Stockholm, the son of Alfred Lundquist (1882–1927), an army officer, and Hanna Lundquist née Johansson (1883–1965).
 The marriage is said to have been short-lived, and Hanna Lundquist supported herself and her son in meager circumstances as the proprietor of a grocery store.
-She later remarried ship engineer Harry Crafoord (1881–1935), who adopted her stepson.
+She later remarried ship engineer Harry Crafoord (1881–1935), who adopted his stepson.
 Crafoord attended Palmgrenska samskolan and Östra Real in Stockholm growing up.

 After graduating from the Stockholm School of Economics in 1930, Crafoord started working at Ruben Rausing's Åkerlund & Rausing the same year.
 In 1935, Crafoord married Anna-Greta Crafoord née Löfdal (1914–1994) and they had three daughters: Birgitta, Katarina, and Margareta.

 Crafoord was the director of Östanå pappersbruk paper mill for a number of years.
 He was involved in a number of organizations, including as a board member of the Association of Swedish Lithographic Printers, head of a paper packaging employers' association, head of the Cultural History Society, and head of the board of a bank.

 At Åkerlund & Rausing, he was Managing Director from 1946 to 1968 and Chairman of the Board from 1968 to 1972.
 During his time at the company, the food packaging company Tetra Pak was established in 1950.
 By later selling his stake in the company, he freed up a considerable amount of capital which he could use to build up the international company Gambro.

 Crafoord suffered from asthma and severe rheumatoid arthritis for a number of years.

 In 1982, he died in Lund of sepsis.
 He is buried at Ödestugu cemetery in Jönköping Municipality.